Campaign of the Month: June 2014

 Tactics : The Dingoes employ highly unusual tactics, a remnant of their chaotic origins from disparate commands.

-“Pack Mates” : Iron Dingoes Mechs are traditionally clustered into pairs, though increasingly larger operations have required them to add reserve pilots to bolster their strength and form into more formal lances during large-scale operations.
+“Pack Mates” : Iron Dingoes Mechs are traditionally associated as pairs, though increasingly larger operations have required them to add reserve pilots to bolster their strength and form into more formal lances during large-scale operations.
 Though they still tend to fight as pairs, the use of a formal lance structure has strengthened their tactics in allowing greater role-specific tasking of targets, based on movement speed and jump capability, along with weapons-ranges.

 “Opportunity Knocks” : While they might gang up to take down more powerful opponents, they quickly switch to another target as opportunity allows.
 Although veterans of BattleMech warfare might claim the tactic is inefficient, it has yet to fail in practice.
 The unit seems loyal to each other, a bond forged early in their bid for common survival.